Sabarish575/Quizz-App-Frontend/LANDING_PAGE.md

 - ✅ **Looks Professional**: Modern, polished design
 - ✅ **Performs Well**: Optimized and responsive

-Perfect for attracting new users and converting them into active QuizApp members!
+Perfect for attracting new users and converting them into active TriviaVerse members!

 ---